-Our course explores tensions between voice and language, the body as material or sign, and the physical and vocal production of performance space.
+Our course explores dynamic creative tensions between voice and language, the body as expressive material sign, and the imaginative and embodied interaction with theatrical space.
 It also explores affective, collaborative and ensemble approaches to the work of the creative actor and performer.

 What you'll do

 Each part of the course and each module you take will be focused on one of three learning strands: